 Because the rate-limit counter is in hardware, an attacker who dumps EEPROM still cannot brute-force the PIN against the device — Counter0 keeps marching forward with each attempt and the firmware wipes the vault once the threshold is crossed.

-Known trade-off (Slot 9 readable): Slot 9 is not locked as secret because the MAHDA-T SKU rejects clear writes to IsSecret slots.
-This means an attacker with physical I²C access can read the 32-byte PIN hash and attempt an offline dictionary attack against SHA-256(PIN∥serial).
-Counter0 hardware lockout limits how fast they can then USE a recovered PIN against the device, but offline hash cracking is unbounded.
-Short PINs are vulnerable to offline attack if the attacker obtains I²C access.
+Known trade-off (Slot 9 readable): Slot 9 is not locked as secret because the MAHDA-T SKU rejects clear writes to IsSecret slots 0–7.
+The PIN hash lives there with IsSecret=0, so an attacker with physical I²C access can read the 32-byte hash and attempt an offline SHA-256(PIN∥serial) brute force.
+Counter0 hardware lockout limits online attempts but not offline cracking.
+Short PINs are vulnerable to this attack — use the maximum 16 digits.

 The IV is generated once during provisioning by the ATECC608A’s TRNG and stored in EEPROM at 0x0010.
 Two sanity guards protect it: